Employer NIC Calculator

 HMRC does not require reporting expenses and benefits reimbursed using approved scale rates.
 Every five years, you must renew approval notices.

-Separately, a PAYE settlement agreement with HMRC can help firms simplify their National Insurance responsibilities.
+A PAYE settlement agreement with HMRC can help firms simplify their National Insurance responsibilities.

 A settlement agreement may cover the following costs and benefits: